EmreYounus/EPL-Player-Clustering/README.md

     - Assists per match
     - Passes per match
     - Tackles per match
-  This helps to normalize the data regardless of how many matches a player has played.
+  This helps to normalise the data regardless of how many matches a player has played.

 - **Clustering Techniques:**
   I experimented with two clustering methods: